yassergoumghar/scrapeProducts/README.md

 Hello World

-This repo was made to scrape data from a website.
+This repo was made to scrape data from a website ;)